Landing your ideal candidate is as important as finding them.

 - What are employees/ex-employees saying about your company, especially on Glassdoor and equivalent sites?
 If negative what are you doing to limit the damage?

 - How can your business be more attractive to potential employees?

-- Does the process and interviewers support the brand and values you are presenting?
+- Do the process and interviewers support the brand and values you are presenting?

-Brand isn’t the same as scale and being well known and it’s vitally important for smaller and less recognised employers to invest in their brand as an employer.
+The brand isn’t the same as a scale and being well known and it’s vitally important for smaller and less recognised employers to invest in their brand as an employer.
 Indeed by doing so they can become an attractive option to the many candidates who are less keen on the major firms.

 Highlight company vision